blackakula/redux-composite/README.md

 });
 ```

-Second way is not consistent with low-level system and may be used to communicate low-level systems together.
+Second way is not consistent with low-level system and may be used to communicate low-level systems with each other.
 And this way you can subscribe listeners on several low-level state changes at the same time:

 ```javascript